ionicsolutions/kokolores/datasets/notes.md

 **INVESTIGATE**

 ### Unapprovals
 There are also revisions which are approved and later this decision is reversed.
-It might prove necessary to filter for these cases in the training/testing data set, but they should be few and far between. **INVESTIGATE**
+These revisions are not present in the `flaggedrevs` table.
+This can be verified by removing the approval from an old revision, query the database, approving the revision again and looking at the database once again.

 ## Features specific to FlaggedRevisions